markbastian/capstone/capstone_report.md

 My intent for this project was two solve the problem using two categories of algorithms and compare the results.
 The first would be a Naive Bayes Classifier and the second would be a Neural Network.
 The specifics of the latter were left open in the proposal as there are a lot of different potential architectures and I wanted to investigate several.
 I ended up trying our several techniques, including word and character embedding layers, 1D convolutional networks, and LSTM layers.

 ### Benchmark
-My baseline model was a simple naive Bayes Classifier created using the following pipeline:
+My baseline model was a simple Naive Bayes Classifier created using the following pipeline:

 ```python
 model = Pipeline([('vect', CountVectorizer()),